Tommy, the Shih Tzu, waits expectantly…

 Or contact me with any questions.
 Your questions will arrive in my email inbox and I will be happy to answer them.

-Or maybe you have a special occasion coming up and don't know what to offer as a gift?
+Maybe you have a special occasion coming up and don't know what to offer as a gift?
 Pet portraits are always appreciated.
 See the various possibilities below and on my Custom Pet Portrait page.